reasonml/reasonml.github.io/src/pages/guide/meta/project-structure.md

 **Justification**: A compiled, statically typed language cannot model its dependencies easily by muddling along like in a dynamic language, especially when we're still piggy-backing on NPM/Yarn (to reduce learning overhead in the medium-term), both not made with Reason/BuckleScript in mind.
 Keeping dependencies simple & lean helps reduce possibility of conflicts (e.g. two diamond dependencies, or clashing interfaces).

+Model third-party code as `dependencies`, not `peerDependencies`.

+**Justification**: you should spiritually treat them as implementation details that might be swapped out one day.

 ### Documentation

 Have them.
 Spend more effort making them great (examples, pitfalls) and professional rather than _just_ fancy-looking.
 Do use examples, and avoid using names such as `foo` and `bar`.
 There's always more concrete names (it's an example, no need to be abstract/generalized just yet.
 The API docs will do this plentily).
 For blog posts, don't repeat the docs themselves, describe the _transition_ from old to new, and why (e.g. "it was a component, now it's a function, because ...").